dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 - **Knowledge of TypeScript and Node.js**: Familiarity with TypeScript and Node.js is vital, as the tutorial involves building an application using these technologies.
 If you're new to TypeScript or Node.js, consider going through basic tutorials for both.
 - **Text Editor**: You will need a text editor to write and edit code.
 Visual Studio Code is recommended due to its excellent support for TypeScript and Node.js development, but feel free to use a text editor of your choice.
-- **Node.js**: Make sure you have Node.js (version 18 or higher) installed on your computer.
-This is necessary for running the DFINITY SDK and the project itself.
-If you don't have Node.js installed, you can download it from [here](https://nodejs.org/).
+- **Node.js**: Although you don't need Node.js pre-installed (as we'll show you how to manage it using nvm), it's important to note that Node.js (version 18 or higher) will be necessary for running the DFINITY SDK and the project itself."

 ### Tech Stack
 Here are the key technologies and tools we'll be using:

 1. Internet Computer Protocol (ICP): ICP is a decentralized computing platform that facilitates the creation of software, computation, and data that can run on the public internet.
 It's the platform we'll be building our application on.
-2. Azle: Azle is a framework used for developing decentralized applications on ICP.
-It aids in writing, deploying, and interacting with canisters - the basic unit of computation on ICP.
+2. Azle: Azle is a TypeScript framework for creating and managing smart contracts, or "canisters," on the Internet Computer Protocol (ICP).
 3. Node.js: Node.js is a JavaScript runtime that allows for the execution of JavaScript outside of a web browser.
 We'll be using Node.js version 18 for this tutorial.
 4. Node Version Manager (nvm): Nvm is a tool that enables management and switching between different Node.js versions.
 We'll be using it to manage our Node.js environment.
 5. DFX: DFX is the command-line interface for the Internet Computer.
 We'll be using it to create and manage our Azle project.